hshmilov/mongomock/plugins/axonius-libs/README.md

 ### How it works

-The image installes all the requirements described above, and initializes uwsgi and nginx. nginx is already

-configured to listen only to port 443 and serve https with a self signed certificate.
+The image initializes uwsgi and nginx. nginx is already configured to listen only to port 80 and serve http.
 The app assumes that the uwsgi.ini file is in /home/axonius/app.

 ### Structure
 * /home/axonius - everything is here.
 * /home/axonius/app - the app main folder.
 * /home/axonius/libs - libraries we use.
+* /home/axonius/hacks - hacks that unfortunately we have.